roopamgarg/media-analyzer/docs/keyword-extraction.md

 A new API endpoint for extracting searchable keywords from short videos (Instagram Reels and YouTube Shorts) to enable better content discovery and search functionality.

+> **⚠️ Deprecation Notice:** The `instagramReelUrl` field is deprecated and will be removed in a future version.
+Please use `shortVideoUrl` instead, which supports both Instagram Reels and YouTube Shorts.

 ## 🚀 Overview

 The Keyword Extraction API analyzes short videos to extract: